wildfly/wildfly-tck-runners/data/README.md

 # Jakarta Data TCK Runner for WildFly

 This project is a Jakarta Data TCK runner for WildFly.
-It allows execution of the Jakarta Data TCK tests against WildFly.
+It allows execution of the in-container Jakarta Data TCK tests against WildFly.

 ## Running against a WildFly provisioned by the TCK runner